reykjavik-university/2014-T-514-VEFT/Week07/Caching.md

 * X-SourceFiles:...

-Here we notice that that the first request returned a status code 200 with an Etag, then when we issued a second request with the "If-None-Match" header with the Etag value and we got a status code 304, thus cached contents where issued.
+Here we notice that the first request returned a status code 200 with an Etag, then when we issued a second request with the "If-None-Match" header with the Etag value and we got a status code 304, thus cached contents where issued.

 As mentioned on their [wiki](https://github.com/aliostad/CacheCow/wiki), some features include: